elylucas/nest-ngconf/Guide.md

 npx nest g interceptor util/data
 ```

-This will create an interceptor file at `src/server/app/util/data.interceptor.ts`.
+This command creates an interceptor file at `src/server/app/util/data.interceptor.ts`.
 Update the class in the file to the following:

 **snippet: gsr-nest-data-interceptor**